MikeBarberry/MikeBarberry/README.md

  - GitHub alt account specifically for bootcamp :heavy_check_mark:  [GitHub](https://github.com/MikeBarberry-Flatiron)

 ## Shoutouts :raised_hands::
 Shoutout to [Netlify](https://www.netlify.com/) for being awesome to use (and free!).
-Many of my personal project front ends are deployed there.
+Many of my personal project front ends are deployed with them.